Azure/azure-sdk-for-python/sdk/identity/azure-identity/Troubleshoot.md

 ### Client Authentication Error

-The `EnvironmentCredential` supports Service Principal authentication and Username + Password Authentication.
+The `EnvironmentCredential` supports Service Principal authentication and Username + Password authentication.
 Please follow the troubleshooting guidelines below for the respective authentication which you tried and failed.

 | Authentication Type | Troubleshoot Guide |